Network resilience: Failures in critical infrastructure (CI) systems

-Ouyang et al. \cite{ouyang2012three} have proposed a resilience metric based on the expectation of system performance under perturbations, which is
+Ouyang et al. \cite{ouyang2012three} proposed a resilience metric based on the expectation of a system's performance when the system is exposed to perturbations.
+The metric is

-\begin{quote} $AR$: a time-dependent expected annual resilience metric, \\ $E[]$: the expected value, \\ $T$: a time interval for a year ($T$=1 year=365 days), \\ $P(t)$: the actual performance curve, \\ $TP(t)$: the target performance curve, \\ $N(t)$: the total number of event occurrences during $T$, \\ $t_n$: the occurrence time of the {$n$}th event, \\ $AIA_n(t_n)$: the area between the real performance curve and the targeted performance curve (i.e., impact area), for the {$n$}th event occurrence at time $t_n$. \end{quote}
+\begin{quote} $AR$: a time-dependent expected annual resilience metric, \\ $E[]$: the expected value, \\ $T$: a time interval of one year ($T$=1 year=365 days), \\ $P(t)$: the actual performance curve, \\ $TP(t)$: the target performance curve, \\ $N(t)$: the total number of event occurrences during $T$, \\ $t_n$: the time of occurrence of the {$n$}th event, and \\ $AIA_n(t_n)$: the area between the real performance curve and the targeted performance curve (i.e., the impact area) for the occurrence of the {$n$}th event at time $t_n$. \end{quote}

-Youn et al. \cite{youn2011resilience} have considered the resilience as the sum of the passive survival rate (reliability) and proactive survival rate (restoration), different from the most of definitions that integrate the system performance during the whole disruption process, which is defined as
+Youn et al. \cite{youn2011resilience} considered resilience as the sum of the passive survival rate (reliability) and the proactive survival rate (restoration); this differs from most definitions, which integrate a system's performance during the entire disruption process.
+In Youn''s work, resilience was defined as